 Las Vegas Battery Causing Bodily Harm Lawyer

-If you are charged with any serious felony crime of domestic violence then contact an experienced criminal defense attorney at the Law Office of Joel M. Mann.
+If you are charged with any serious felony crime of domestic violence in Las Vegas then contact an experienced criminal defense attorney at the Law Office of Joel M. Mann.
 Attorney Joel Mann represents clients charged with all forms of battery, including felony charges for committing battery or domestic violence battery causing substantial bodily harm throughout Clark County including Las Vegas, North Las Vegas, and Henderson, Nevada.
 Call (702) 474-6266 today to discuss your case.

 What Constitutes “Prolonged Physical Pain”?

 The courts have stated that “the phrase ‘prolonged physical pain’ must necessarily encompass some physical suffering or injury that lasts longer than the pain immediately resulting from the wrongful act.”
 Collins v.
 State, 125 Nev.
 60, 64, 203 P.3d 90, 92–93 (2009).

 “In a battery, for example, the wrongdoer would not be liable for ‘prolonged physical pain’ for the touching itself.
 However, the wrongdoer would be liable for any lasting physical pain resulting from the touching.”
 Id. at 64 n.
 3, 203 P.3d at 93 n.
 3.

 One of the most highly contested issues in these cases is whether the contact rises to the level of a felony, especially when only prolonged physical pain is alleged.
 Without that allegation, the charge is a misdemeanor with dramatically less serious penalties and punishments.